 We get this question all the time.
 The answer in a nutshell is… any paint that has a skim milk consistency or thinner.
 One big condition we need to add to that is that you must clean out your airbrush immediately after every use and DO NOT let the paint dry in any of the parts.
 If you follow these two rules you can use any of the following paints in your airbrush.

-Airbrush Paint - paints like the Createx Airbrush Colors are specifically designed to be used in an airbrush and are the best choice for beginners.
+Airbrush Paint - Paints labeled as Airbrush Paint are typically a fluid acrylic specially designed for use in an airbrush and are the best choice for beginners.

 Acrylic Paint - High Flow Acrylics will work well in your airbrush.
 Golden makes a wonderful Airbrush Medium that works as a thinner for acrylic paints.
 Remember, consistency is key.
 You’re looking for a skim milk consistency or thinner.
 Acrylic inks like the FW Artists Inks and Liquitex Professional Inks can be used.
 (Beware of metallics, they often have large particles that will not work well in an airbrush.)